 Two waves add up together at every point.
 Here, the blue and green waves are generated and add up together to form the red wave.
 You can move the blue and green waves and see the result.
-To convince yourself that the red wave is really the sum of the blue and green waves, look at points A, B, and C. As you move the blue or green wave, you'll see that point C is always the sum of A and B.
+To convince yourself that the red wave is really the sum of the blue and green waves, look at points A, B, and C. You can move the blue or green waves by sliding their phase (φ and Φ) around.
+You'll see that point C is always the sum of A and B.